ojoadeolagabriel2/payment-information-service/README.md

 ### Things to do in the future

-1. get paid license to https://api.funtranslations.com and update HttpClient to pass ACCESS_TOKEN via headers for unlimited calls to this endpoint.
+1. get paid license to https://api.funtranslations.com and update HttpClient to pass api key in http header 'X-FunTranslations-Api-Secret' to this endpoint.
-2. use configurable timeouts for httpclients.
+2. use configurable timeouts for http clients.